ccdcoe/CDMCS/Moloch/wise/README.md

 ### Tasks

+If your testing pcaps have truncated data, you can tell moloch to ingore it with `readTruncatedPackets=true`.

   * Putting it all together is left as an exercise to the reader;
   * SomewhatUsefulSource is still pretty useless as data is pretty much hardcoded;
     * Load data periodically from a json file instead;